zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/sar_cfg_cli.rst

 SAR Configuration Client
 ########################

-The SAR Configuration Client model is a foundation model defined by the Bluetooth mesh specification.
+The SAR Configuration Client model is a foundation model defined by the Bluetooth Mesh specification.
 It is an optional model, enabled with the :kconfig:option:`CONFIG_BT_MESH_SAR_CFG_CLI` configuration option.